 Windhoek, Namibia –The United Nations Development Programme (UNDP) in Namibia inaugurated an anti-poaching patrol camp on 4 November 2017, together with the Ministry of Environment and Tourism in Namibia and the Embassy of Japan in Namibia.

 Built in the country’s flagship national park, the new anti-poaching patrol camp will help Namibia progress in its fight against poaching and in conserving of wildlife.
 Through UNDP Namibia, Yahoo!
-JAPAN contributed five million Japanese Yen (approximately 44,000 USD) to co-finance the camp, materializing the company’s belief in the importance of biodiversity protection and species conservation.
+JAPAN contributed five million Japanese Yen (approximately 44,000 USD) to co-finance the camp, materializing the company’s belief in the importance of biodiversity protection and species conservation and the intolerance against illegal trading of wildlife and any trading that is legal under current laws and policies but might lead to poaching or extinction of species.
 UNDP is proud of this innovative partnership with Yahoo!
 JAPAN, which established UNDP’s first global Public Private Partnership with one of the leading internet companies in Japan.

 Over 20,000 elephants were reported killed by poachers in Africa in 2015 alone, and over 1,300 rhinos in 2013.
 The fight against poaching of elephants and rhinos has been one of the biggest public concerns in Namibia.